Babylon's Fall: Resurgence

-3) The Tale of Two Ziggurats (Another Ziggurat) Quest
+Tale of Two Ziggurats

-Added to the game on May 31, 2022, part of the season two update known as the Light of Auru.
-While not intended to be the final quest, this third story mode serves as the conclusion to the story.
-The final fates of several characters are revealed as Gallagher murders Eleon, the main character murders Gallagher out of revenge, and Urom-Baggel is permanently defeated.
-While the plot focuses on the new Kuftaali faction who is seeking help from the player created main character to stop the new plague, the ending of the quest shows a Kuftaali character named Shamilka being revealed to be the true final boss of the game known as Ereshkigal (who is of the same alien deity race as Nergal).
-The game ends with the main character murdering Ereshkigal, which permanently ends the plague.
+The final quest released on May 31, 2022, as part of the update titled "The Light of Auru", the Tale of Two Ziggurats, served as the conclusion to the Bablylon's Fall story.
+The final fates of several characters were revealed as Gallagher kills Eleon, the player kills Gallagher out of revenge, and Urom-Baggel is defeated.
+While the plot focused on the new Kuftaali faction who is seeking help from the player to stop the new plague, the ending showed a Kuftaali character named Shamilka being revealed to be the true final boss of the game known as Ereshkigal (who is of the same alien deity race as Nergal).
+The game ended with the player killing Ereshkigal, permanently ending the plague.